 When did the school open?
 The school opened its doors to the first cohort of students in August of 2018, with a beginning enrollment of 50 ninth grade students from all over the county.

 Who can apply to attend the Scholars Academy?
 Rising 9th grade students with a proven record of academic excellence should apply.
 Standardized test scores, report card grades, writing samples, and recommendations will be a part of the application process.
-For the 2nd cohort, an interview component may be added after the intial application review process.
+For the 2nd cohort, an interview component will be added after the intial application review process.
+Only 50 students will be accepted annually.
 Students must reside in Aiken County and are required to show proof of residency upon enrollment.

 How can my child participate in sports or other extra-curricular activities?
 Students wishing to participate in athletics can join those offered at the high school for which they are zoned as long as they meet SCHSL eligibility requirements.
 ASA will offer extra-curricular activities as well for student participation.
 Parents must make arrangements to transport their scholar to and from activities at the zoned school outside of regular school hours and for activities at ASA that take place after school hours.